hoanhua14/mrq/journals/nicole_kash.md

 Today, I worked on:

-* Backend auth with David
+* Back end auth with David

 David and I finished up the backend auth including creating an account, JWT token creation, logging in,